Making Sense of Your Options

 We know it can be confusing.
 Hopefully these definitions help, but ask us if you have questions.
 We do offer cremation services as a stand alone service.
 You can learn more on our cremation page.

-If you request that your pet’s cremated remains are returned to you, you are getting an individual cremation.
+If you request that your pet’s cremated remains are returned to you, you are getting a segregated cremation.
 Your pet is physically partitioned from other pets, thus enabling return of specific cremated remains to the family.
 There may be a very minimal amount of intermingling of airborne ashes during the process.
 For this reason, occasionally families request that their pet is privately cremated.

-With a private cremation, only one pet is cremated at a time.
+With a solo cremation, only one pet is cremated at a time.
 This ensures that there is absolutely no intermingling of ashes whatsoever.
 You may also be present to witness the cremation process by prior arrangement.
-Additional charges will apply for private and witnessed cremations.
+Additional charges will apply for solo and witnessed cremations.
 Please contact us to learn more.